 To learn what you can do to save our astounding planet visit my Save the Planet Page.

 One of my biggest achievements is receiving a letter from Sir David Attenborough after writing to him.
 When I wrote to him I explained how much of an inspiration he is and I also included a speech which described my passions for the environment.

 I have also received a letter from Jacinda Arden relating to a campaign I participated in for the New Zealand dolphins.

 HI, I'M NEAVE

-Everything about the ocean and nature interest me.
+Everything about the ocean and nature interests me.
 Marine life and all life on Earth completely amazes me and yet there are thousands of species yet to be discovered.